kedro-org/kedro-viz/docs/preview_matplotlib_datasets.md

 ## Update the dependencies

-You must update the `src/requirements.txt` file in the Kedro project by adding the following dataset to enable Matplotlib for the project:
+You must update the `requirements.txt` file in the Kedro project by adding the following dataset to enable Matplotlib for the project:

 ```bash
 kedro-datasets[matplotlib.MatplotlibWriter]~=1.1